JuanBindez/ohmslaw/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/JuanBindez/ohmslaw?include_prereleases&link=https%3A%2F%2Fgithub.com%2FJuanBindez%2Fohmslaw%2Ftags)
 <a href="https://pypi.org/project/ohmslaw/"><img src="https://img.shields.io/pypi/v/ohmslaw" /></a>

+### Python3 library for calculations using Ohm's law

 #### Ohms law is an important and fundamental rule to remember when working with resistors and electronics in general.
 It defines the relationship between the components’ current I in amps (A), voltage V in volts (V) and resistance R in ohms (Ω).
 Ohm’s law consists of three mathematical equations that explain the relationship between current, voltage and resistance.
 If you know two of these values.